2seventy bio

 Acquisition in 2010

-ZymoGenetics is dedicated to the discovery, development, and early manufacturing of therapeutic proteins aimed at treating human diseases.
-As a fully integrated research and development organization, it possesses a diverse array of expertise and technologies, encompassing scientific computing, molecular and cellular biology, protein chemistry, and antibody generation and engineering.
-The company is actively engaged in advancing a pipeline of therapeutic proteins, including recothrom, which targets hemostasis.
-ZymoGenetics also covers various aspects of clinical development, regulatory affairs, quality assurance, drug formulation, process development, and protein manufacturing, allowing for a comprehensive approach to therapeutic innovation.
+ZymoGenetics is a biotechnology company dedicated to the discovery, development, and early manufacturing of therapeutic proteins aimed at treating human diseases.
+As a fully-integrated research and development organization, it possesses a diverse array of competencies, including molecular and cellular biology, protein chemistry, and antibody generation and engineering.
+The company is actively involved in the clinical development and operations of its products and addresses regulatory affairs and quality control.
+ZymoGenetics is known for its therapeutic pipeline, which includes recothrom, a protein designed for hemostasis, underscoring its commitment to advancing innovative treatments in the biopharmaceutical sector.

 CareDx, Inc. is a precision medicine company that specializes in developing and commercializing innovative healthcare solutions for transplant patients and their caregivers.
 The company offers a range of molecular diagnostics products, including AlloSure Kidney and AlloMap Heart, which utilize donor-derived cell-free DNA to assess organ transplant health and identify potential rejections noninvasively.
 CareDx also provides various solutions for human leukocyte antigen typing, chimerism testing, and post-transplant monitoring.
 Its offerings extend to patient tracking software and predictive analysis tools, enhancing the overall transplant experience from initial matching to ongoing care.
 Founded in 1998 and headquartered in South San Francisco, California, CareDx has established partnerships for the development and distribution of advanced genomic testing technologies, further solidifying its role as a leader in transplant diagnostics.